Christine Rawak

 Christine Stetson-Rawak Hill is a former athletic director at the University of Delaware.
 She became the university's sixth director of athletics and the first woman to hold the position (full title: director of Intercollegiate Athletics and Recreation Services) as a permanent appointment.
-She was named CEO and president of USA Swimming in February 2025, but resigned nine days later after USA Swimming confronted her with the fact that a complaint had been filed against her with SafeSport.
+She was named CEO and president of USA Swimming in February 2025, but resigned nine days later.
 The following month it was announced that the university would not retain Rawak, but would instead begin a search for her replacement.

 High school

 Prior to college, Rawak attended Germantown Academy in Fort Washington, Pennsylvania, where she was a swimmer and a member of the 1987 national championship team, graduating in 1988.
 Her primary events were the 1500/1650 freestyle, 200 backstroke, and 400 IM.

 College

 At the University of Michigan, Rawak was a member of the Wolverines swimming and diving team and student government president, before earning her bachelor's degree in sports management and communications in 1992.
 She earned a master's degree in communication from Northwestern University.